ninja959ultra/Arduino---Memory-Test/README.md

 A victory tone plays

-The LCD displays: "You Win!"
+The LCD displays: "You Won!"

 ---